- 53% feel their job is insulated from COVID as a result of having an MBA.

 - During their MBA programs, students boost confidence by taking risks, leading team projects, and getting valuable feedback in safe environments.
 Perhaps most importantly, students can enjoy the benefits of undertaking and completing challenging tasks.

 Ashlee Campbell received her MBA online in 2016 from Saint Leo University.
 Ashlee is a marketing professional with experience in brand management, digital, social media, and content marketing.
 She has proven success in team resource management, project management, and strategic planning of marketing strategies and campaigns.

 After spending several years working with national brands in digital marketing and brand management, Ashlee decided to follow her passion and support business owners like herself in their pursuit of excellence in marketing and business operations.
 Today she partners with small and medium-sized businesses in an effort to grow their brands as effectively as possible.

-Ashlee is the owner of Summit Creative Marketing, a full-service branding, marketing, and web design agency based in Tampa, Florida.
+Ashlee is the owner of Summit Collaborations, a full-service branding, marketing, and web design agency based in Tampa, Florida.

 Why did you decide to pursue an MBA?